The Costello School

 The Costello School is an 11–16 mixed secondary school with academy status in Basingstoke, Hampshire, England.

-It originally opened as Basingstoke High School for girls.
-It became Harriet Costello Secondary School in 1972 when it became a co-ed, but was renamed Costello Technology College after gaining specialist Technology College status.
+Originally (in 1908), the school opened as Basingstoke High School for girls.
+When it became a co-ed in 1972, it became Harriet Costello Secondary School.
+But was later renamed Costello Technology College after gaining specialist Technology College status.
 The school was converted to academy status on 1 July 2012 and was renamed The Costello School.
-Before becoming an academy it was a community school under the direct control of Hampshire County Council.
+Before becoming an academy, it was a community school under the direct control of Hampshire County Council.
 The school continues to coordinate with Hampshire County Council for admissions.
 The school, as of 1 September 2018, is now part of the multi-academy trust (MAT) Bohunt Education Trust.